Reviewing FlexShopper (FPAY) & Its Competitors

 Institutional & Insider Ownership

-17.4% of FlexShopper shares are held by institutional investors.
-Comparatively, 56.1% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by institutional investors.
-37.4% of FlexShopper shares are held by company insiders.
-Comparatively, 13.3% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by company insiders.
+17.4% of FlexShopper shares are owned by institutional investors.
+Comparatively, 65.4% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by institutional investors.
+37.4% of FlexShopper shares are owned by insiders.
+Comparatively, 11.9% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by insiders.
 Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This is a breakdown of recent recommendations and price targets for FlexShopper and its competitors, as provided by MarketBeat.
+This is a summary of current ratings and price targets for FlexShopper and its peers, as reported by MarketBeat.

 |Sell Ratings